pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 - one server-address4 and one server-address6 key
 - one server-name key
 - one include-name key

+### Populating the SLIST from DELEG and DELEGI Records

 Each individual DELEG record inside a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, can cause the addition of zero or more entries to SLIST.